JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 end
 ```

-The building of the simple department hierarchy has dropped its time complexity by an order of magnitud from `O(n^2)` to `O(n)`.
+The building of the simple department hierarchy has dropped its time complexity by an order of magnitude from `O(n^2)` to `O(n)`.
 The list is traversed just once and each parent department is found in a near constant-time lookup in the indexed map.

 `index_by/3` is useful in a whole host of situations.
 Consider a couple of other examples: